 Plan to buy pre-packaged convenience packs of oil/popcorn/salt for this machine.
-You can DIY it yourself, but then it’s a pain to measure cups of popcorn, etc. and this becomes the less fun option of popcorn machines.
+You can DIY it yourself, but then it’s a pain to measure cups of popcorn, and oil etc. without a sink around to wash your hands and cups.
+When you DIY it -this becomes the less fun option of popcorn machines.

 Maintenance on all popcorn machines (not just this one) are insanely easy.
 You technically should wipe down the kettle with a damp cloth every time you use it.
 The kettle comes out easily on the Great Northern machine to make this easy.
 Most people don’t actually wipe it down every time but you should give it a good wipe every once in a while.
 Don’t ever wash it with soap and water.